-Born in 1939 in Langenthal (Switzerland), Heinz Holliger studied in Bern, Paris and Basel: oboe with Emile Cassagnaud and Pierre Pierlot, piano with Sava Savoff and Yvonne Lefébure, and composition with Sándor Veress and Pierre Boulez.
+Born in 1939 in Langenthal, Switzerland, Heinz Holliger studied in Bern, Paris and Basel.
+His studies included the oboe with Emile Cassagnaud and Pierre Pierlot, the piano with Sava Savoff and Yvonne Lefébure, and composition with Sándor Veress and Pierre Boulez.